-- Dealing with all enquiries for general club information. - Dealing with all applications for courses and membership. - Arranging Beginners Courses and Taster Sessions. - Entering the course details on the club website and on WebCollect. - Liaising with and processing membership fee payments to Archery GB, the County and the Region.
+- Dealing with enquiries for general club information. - Dealing with applications for membership. - Liaising with and processing membership fee payments to Archery GB, the County and the Region.

 President

 The role is an honorary position by invitation offered to the longest standing senior member of the Club, in turn.
 The role is voluntary and is generally fulfilled only once by each member.